Vinay08sharma/js_BasicPracticePrograms/ReadMe.md

 ## JAVASCRIPT BASIC PROGRAMS FOR PRACTICE

 Pre-Requiste:
- - NodeJs need to installed
+ - NodeJs should be installed

 To Run any of the program